What is Cash Credit?

 The loan is a short-term source of financing.
 A company cannot rely on it for an extended period of time.
-After the expiration of a cash credit loan, it must be renewed under new terms and conditions.
+After the expiration of the loan, it must be renewed under new terms and conditions.

 Thank you for reading CFI’s explanation of Cash Credit.
 CFI offers the Certified Banking & Credit Analyst (CBCA)™ program for those looking to take their careers to the next level.
-To keep learning and advancing your career, the following resources will be helpful:
+To keep learning and advancing your career, the following CFI resources will be helpful: